Viminacium: History

-The remains of Viminacium, the capital of the Roman province of Moesia Superior, are located in the territories of the villages of Stari Kostolac and Drmno, about 12 km from the town of Kostolac and about 90 miles southeast of Belgrade.
+The remains of Viminacium, the capital of the Roman province of Moesia Superior, are located in the territories of the villages of Stari Kostolac and Drmno, about 12 km from the town of Kostolac and about 90 miles southeast of modern Belgrade.
 Viminacium was one of the most important Roman cities and military camps in the period from the 1st to the 4th centuries.
-Its exceptional strategic importance was reflected in its roles both in the defense of the northern border of the Roman empire and, resulting from this, as a major communications and commercial hub.
+Its exceptional strategic importance was reflected in its roles both in the defense of the Limes Moesiae (northern border) of the Roman empire and, resulting from this, as a major communications and commercial hub.

 No less appealing to the Romans was its hinterland in the Mlava river valley, which is rich in ore and grains.
 In Roman times, the defenses of the town on the northern side directly faced on a southern branch of the Danube, and on the western side, the Mlava river – though later on, Viminacium spread onto the left bank of the Mlava.
 Thanks to the location, land and waterways, Viminacium represented one of those areas where the encounter of cultures between East and West was inevitable.
 Although the primary functions of its roads and other transport links were military and strategic, they also provided very lively traffic throughout antiquity, and certainly contributed to the way in which Viminacium became prosperous and an important trading and business center.

-A legion may have been stationed here as early as Augustus (27 BC-14 AD).
-In 33/34 AD a road was built, linking Viminacium and Ratiaria.
-Claudius (41-54) garrisoned Viminacium, Oescus and Novae as camps for the Moesian legions.
+The town began as a military camp.
+A legion may have been stationed here as early as Augustus (27 BC–14 AD).
+In 33/34 AD a road was built, linking Viminacium and Ratiaria, in modern-day Bulgaria.
+Emperor Claudius (41–54 AD) garrisoned Viminacium, Oescus and Novae as camps for the Moesian legions.

-The first legion attested at Viminacium was the VII Claudia that came from Dalmatia in 52 AD.
+The first legion attested at Viminacium was the Legio VII Claudia that came from Dalmatia in 52 AD.
+A nearby civilian settlement emerged from the military camp.

-In Viminacium, Roman legion VII Claudia was stationed, and a nearby civilian settlement emerged from the military camp.
-In 117 during the reign of Hadrian it received city status.
-In the camp, 6,000 soldiers were stationed, and 30-40,000 people lived nearby.
-In the first half of the 3rd century, the city was in full development, as evidenced by the fact that at that time it acquired the status of a Roman colony, and the right to coin local money.
-Here, in 196, Septimius Severus declared his son Caracalla as his successor with the status of "Caesar".
+In 117 AD, during the reign of Hadrian, it received city status.
+Hadrian visited Viminacium and organized hunting parties.
+In the camp itself some 6,000 soldiers were stationed, with around 30,000–40,000 people living nearby.
+In the earlier half of the 3rd century, the city was in full development, evidenced by the fact that at that time it acquired the status of a Roman colony, and the right to mint local money.
+It was here in 196 AD that Septimius Severus declared his son Caracalla as his successor and the next "Caesar".